tatsumoto-ren/tatsumoto-ren.github.io/blog/i-did-rrtk-but-my-kanji-ability-still-feels-shaky-should-i-do-the-jp1k.md

 position: -9980
 ---

-Decks like RTK, RRTK, KanjiDamage and KanjiTransition are designed to give you training wheels so that you could practice kanji in a modified environment for a while and then transition to reading real Japanese and learn real words.
+Decks like RTK, RRTK, KanjiDamage and [Ankidrone Foundation](jp1k-anki-deck.html) are designed to give you training wheels so that you could practice kanji in a modified environment for a while and then transition to reading real Japanese and learn real words.